CalumRaine/Grain/README.md

 >>> My age is 87.
 ```

-The asterisk `*` is interpreted by `print` as a special character that refers to the current buffer	 (discussed later).
+The dollar `$` is interpreted by `print` as a special character that refers to the current iterator (discussed later).

 Floating point numbers are printed up to five decimal places; trailing zeroes are not printed.